Youth Learning Curriculum and Teachers

 Our innovative B Mitzvah (a gender-inclusive term covering Bar Mitzvah and Bat Mitzvah) program includes individual Hebrew learning, a B Mitzvah Prep Class with our Rabbi, and personalized choices for Mitzvah presentation and the service itself.
 Learn more about our B Mitzvah Program.

 Leah Sosewitz (B Mitzvah Coordinator) has been a member of Kol Hadash since 2014.
 She is an alumna of the Florence Melton School of Adult Jewish Learning.
-Leah has a BFA in Painting from the School of the Art Institute of Chicago and is a professional artist who has been creating Judaica through her studio in Highland Park for nearly three decades.
-She was the recipient of an Illinois Arts Council grant in Folk Arts, and her work has been collected in the USA and beyond.
+Leah has a BFA in Painting from the School of the Art Institute of Chicago and is a professional artist who has been creating Judaica in her Highland Park studio for three decades.
+She is a recipient of an Illinois Arts Council grant in Folk Arts, and her work is collected in the USA and beyond.
 Leah has three sons, the youngest of whom celebrated his B Mitzvah at Kol Hadash in 2017.
 Leah is an avid reader and a huge fan of Zumba!

 Ellen Apley (Music Director) grew up as a Humanistic Jew and has been singing at Kol Hadash services since its founding, becoming music director in 2014.
 Ellen has a BA in Psychology and an MA in Learning Disabilities.
-She runs Kroft Educational Therapy and her two sons have both completed the Kol Hadash Youth Learning program from adult-tot through Confirmation and serving as classroom aides.
+She runs Kroft Educational Therapy and her two sons completed the Kol Hadash Youth Learning program from Adult-Tot through Confirmation and serving as classroom aides.

-Ilana Shaffer (Youth Education Director) has been a member of Kol Hadash since 2012.
+Ilana Shaffer (Youth Education Director) has been a member of Kol Hadash since 2013 and Youth Education Director as of 2019.
 She holds a Bachelor of Business Administration and has held positions in marketing communications, event planning, and non-profit management.
 Ilana grew up in a traditional Jewish household in Oklahoma City, OK, and Atlanta, GA, but had an “aha!” moment when she learned about Humanistic Judaism.
-Ilana’s daughter completed Sunday School confirmation and her son is in the 6th/7th grade class this year.
+Ilana’s daughter completed Sunday School through Confirmation and served as a class aide, and her son is in his first year of Confirmation class.